albertllousas/simple-cqrs-with-es/readme.md

     * [REST Assured](http://rest-assured.io/)

 ## Running tests
+Project has been driven by tests and it is fully tested, run all with:
 ```shell
 ./gradlew test
 ```

 ## Running the app

-Build the app $ run it:
+Build the app:
 ```shell
 ./gradlew build
 java -jar